mlcommons/ck/README.md

-* you or your organization receive increasing bills for computational resources (particularly in data centers and supercomputers) while you do not even know whether your software is efficient or may run 10 times faster;
+* you or your organization receive increasing bills for computational resources (particularly in data centers and supercomputers) while you do not even know whether your software is efficient (maybe your deep neural network or video processing algorithms may run 10 times faster?);

 * you find it complex or simply too long to master powerful predictive analytics techniques that could help